 InventoryLowering a price based on inventory levels to clear items.
 Alternatively, a price may go up when an item is selling fast and you'll soon run out of stock.

-Dynamic pricing is a term for variable pricing that occurs in real time.
+CompetitionBasing prices on competitive intelligence.
+For example, lowering a price when a competitor launches a new product that is a threat to your market position.Dynamic pricing is a term for variable pricing that occurs in real time.
 For example, an ecommerce site that uses algorithms to set prices based on data such as inventory levels.

-Pricing can be used by cities and nations to meet sustainability goals such as air quality levels.
+Peak PricingSetting higher prices during peak hours for infrastructure with fixed capacity such as roads. sustainability goals such as air quality levels.
 For example, vehicle registration and license fees based on the emissions of the vehicle.Yield management is the science of pricing inventory that occurs at a point in time such as a seat on a flight or a hotel room.
 Such inventory is limited in supply and may generate high prices when demand is high.
 Alternatively, such inventory goes to waste if it is not sold and is often discounted.